 My “Fae/Faer” rant

 [Edit notes: Since this is turning out to be my most viewed post I’ve expanded the orginal post to include additional sources.
 This is a very, very long rant so if your eyes start to glaze over somewhere in the middle the TL:DR is a rando kid (previously) on Twitter and Instagram put forward the claim that using “fae/faer pronouns is cultural appropriation” and they dropped zero native sources, didn’t credit any native sources, and their examples look like Urban Fantasy novel “Celtic hodgepodge” lore.
 I asked.
 I looked all up and down their link-tree before they privatized their IG and deleted their Twitter account.
 Nothing.
-So, going only by what was saved on @AphobeHottakes this is my counter argument as someone of “Celtic” decent and the post explains why “Celtic” is a problematic word to use when talking about cultural appropriation.
-Post last updated 7/31/21]
+So, going only by what was saved on @AphobeHottakes this is my counter argument as someone of “Celtic” decent (and the post explains why “Celtic” is a problematic word to use when talking about cultural appropriation).
+Edit logs: 7/31/21 for source correction, 12/19/2023 one source added, 03/04/2024 link added]

 My internet said “f u” so I will be composing this rant from the mobile app which means there will be a lot of grammar issues.
 I’d like to apologize in advanced.